Keyboard shortcuts

 • prompt (string): The search prompt in natural language.

-• -n or --n (integer, optional): Specifies the number of images to retrieve.
+• -n (integer, optional): Specifies the number of images to retrieve.

-• -m or --m (integer, optional): Specifies the number of images per engine.
+• --num-images-to-generate (integer, optional): Specifies the number of images to generate.

-• -k or --k (integer, optional): Specifies the number of engines to use.
+• --num-engines (integer, optional): Specifies the number of engines to use.

 • --include-base-images (boolean, optional): Indicates whether to include base images in the results preview.